 Use Case Flow SIRF Container 1.
 T-App ingests via TP-service a PO that includes a standardized Digital Imaging and Communications in Medicine (DICOM) image of the leg of a patient that is a minor.
+PO 1 for the image is stored in the SIRF container, and the catalog includes an entry objectInformation for this PO 1 with elements objectName , objectVersionIdentifier , objectLogicalIdentifier .
 2. Time passes and the patient, who is now an adult, schedules an appointment to check a new problem he has encountered in his leg.
-During that time PO 1 may be subject to transformations for logical preservation.
-For example PO 2 may be created in the SIRF container and the catalog will include an entry objectInformation for this PO 2 with elements objectName , objectVersionIdentifier , objectLogicalIdentifier that is identical to objectLogicalIdentifier of PO 1 and objectVersionIdentifier that is identical to objectVersionIdentifier of PO 1 .
+During that time PO_1 may be subject to transformations for logical preservation.
+For example PO_2 may be created in the SIRF container and the catalog will include an entry objectInformation for this PO_2 with elements objectName , objectVersionIdentifier , objectLogicalIdentifier that is identical to objectLogicalIdentifier of PO_1 and objectParentIdentifier that is identical to objectVersionIdentifier of PO_1 .
 3. FP-service will identify the data needed for the scheduled appointment using reference, context and provenance information.
 The SIRF catalog that may have an online version is searched to find the PO_1 and PO_2 information.
 4. The identified Preservation Objects will be a-priory brought from an offline media to an online media to be timely accessible for the appointment.
-SIRF container is accessed to download PO_1 and PO_2 The POs provenance and authenticity can be verified.
+SIRF container is accessed to download PO_1 and PO_2 The POs provenance and authenticity can be appointment. verified.
 5. F-App at point of care accesses the identified POs for the patient via FP-Service.
 This activity is in a higher layer and does not involve the SIRF container.
 6. More time passes and a researcher from the adjacent academic medical research center wants to access that image for research purposes.
 According to HIPAA regulations, the researcher can get just a de-identified image.
 The SIRF container includes a PO{100} for the de- identification module, and the SIRF catalog includes an entry objectInformation for this PO{100} .
 SIRF container is accessed to execute the de-identification module on PO_1 and PO_2 7.
 F-App accesses the de-identified PO via FP-Service.
 This activity is in a higher layer and does not involve the SIRF container.